 SCOTT SIMON, HOST:

 Three years ago today, a massive earthquake destroyed much of Port-au-Prince, the capital of Haiti.
 About 200,000 people were killed.
 More than a million were left homeless.
-Governments and aid agencies from around the world pledged billions of dollars to help Haiti recover and rebuild from the quake.
+Governments and aid agencies from around the world pledged billions of dollars to help Haiti recover - and rebuild - from the quake.
 Secretary of State Hillary Clinton was just one of many leaders who vowed that the international community would stand by Haiti for the long process of reconstruction.

-SECRETARY HILLARY CLINTON: We will also be conveying very directly and personally to the Haitian people our long-term, unwavering support, solidarity and sympathies, to reinforce President Obama's message yesterday that they are not facing this crisis alone.
+SECRETARY HILLARY CLINTON: We will also be conveying - very directly and personally - to the Haitian people our long-term, unwavering support, solidarity and sympathies; to reinforce President Obama's message yesterday, that they are not facing this crisis alone.

+SIMON: But three years later, many of the grand plans to build back better in Haiti have, apparently, fizzled.
 NPR's Jason Beaubien covered the quake in 2010.
 He's been back numerous times.
-He joins us now from Port-au-Prince.
+He joins us from Port-au-Prince.
 Jason, thanks for being with us.